microsoft/Windows-iotcore-samples/Samples/NTServiceRpc/cpp/README.md

 ## Security

 The NT service must be not open to any application, since an untrusted application would have control of system services.
-We can limit the access with Access Control Lists on the RPC server.
+We can limit the access with Access Control Lists (ACL) on the RPC server.

 The ACL can contain, for example, rules to require the existence of a capability (e.g. only applications with the system management capability, or with a custom capability) or a specific Package Family Name (PFN).
 In this example, only a specific PFN will be able to connect to the service.